What is the Family and Medical Leave Act?

 Is FMLA Paid or Unpaid Leave?

 Generally, an employee is not eligible for pay during family care leave.
-However, if the employee has vacation accrued, it can be used as pay during the period of family leave.
-If the employee has taken leave on account of his or her own illness, sick pay can be used as pay during the period of leave.
+However, if the employee accrued vacation, the employee can use it as pay during the period of family leave.
+If the employee has taken leave on account of his or her own illness, then sick pay can be used as pay during the period of leave.
 However, sick pay cannot be utilized to pay an employee if he or she has taken leave to take care of a family member.

 Other laws, such as the California Paid Family Leave/Family Temporary Disability Insurance program from the State Disability Insurance (SDI) program, may offer up to six week of partial wages for employees with new children (through childbirth, adoption or foster) and to care of sick family members.
 California is one of the only states in the nation to have this program.